ani555/E1-246-Assignment1/README.md

 ```
 python word2vec.py --mode visualize --load_path ckpt/model/
 ```
+## Pretrained Model
+The ckpt/model folder contains the best trained model which can be used to reproduce the results in the report.

 ## References
 <cite>[1] Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space."
 2013.</cite> <br>
 <cite>[2] Mikolov, Tomas, et al. "Distributed Representations of Words and Phrases and their Compositionality."
 2013.</cite>